 Rather than trying to formally define this class of ``extensive'' Hamiltonians $H$ and initial states $\rho(0)$ more precisely, we assume as a ``minimal requirement'' that the concomitant expectation values of ``intensive observables'', such as the magnetization $M_a$ in (\ref{29}), can be considered as asymptotically independent of the system size $\dof$, and that their statistical fluctuations and/or quantum uncertainties, as exemplified by (\ref{52}), decay to zero with increasing system size $\dof$ (usually as $1/\dof$).
 Moreover, we assume that correlations between local observables in the initial state $\rho(0)$, such as

 decay to zero with the distance between the sites $i$ and $j$ sufficiently fast and asymptotically independently of the system size $\dof$.
-Essentially, this is tantamount to the so-called cluster decomposition property \cite{wic63,wei97,ess16,mur19,glu19}, and as such is commonly expected to be obeyed by any ``physically realistic'' $\rho(0)$ (at least outside the realm where phase transitions may occur), though this property has until now only be rigorously established for a quite restricted set of examples \cite{ara69,par82,par95,kli14,fro15} .
+Essentially, this assumption is tantamount to the so-called cluster decomposition property \cite{wic63,wei97,ess16,mur19,glu19}.
+Though this property has until now only be rigorously established for a quite restricted set of examples \cite{ara69,par82,par95,kli14,fro15}, it is commonly expected to be obeyed by any ``physically realistic'' $\rho(0)$ -- at least outside the realm where phase transitions may occur.

-In particular, for systems that possibly may exhibit large thermal fluctuations (as a precursor of spontaneous symmetry breaking in the thermodynamic limit), the energy density must be chosen outside the range where such effects occur.
-[The opposite situation will be further explored in Sec.~\ref{s6}.]
+In particular, for systems that possibly may exhibit large thermal fluctuations as a precursor of spontaneous symmetry breaking in the thermodynamic limit, the energy density must be chosen outside the range where such effects occur.
+The opposite situation will be further explored in Sec.~\ref{s6}.

-Given the initial magnetizations $\langle M_a \rangle_{\!
+Given that the initial magnetizations $\langle M_a \rangle_{\!
 0}$ are asymptotically independent of the system size $\dof$, the same follows for any later time $t$ according to (\ref{36})-(\ref{40}), and thus for the late-time behavior of any single spin according to (\ref{41}).

 In the same vein, the initial expectation values in (\ref{45})-(\ref{47}) are expected to be asymptotically independent of the system size $\dof$ for physically realistic initial states $\rho(0)$, hence the same applies to the time-dependent expectation values in (\ref{42})-(\ref{44}).
 On the other hand, the initial variances $\sigma^2_{aa}$ (see (\ref{52})) generically decay to zero for large $\dof$.
-The same follows for the correlations $\sigma^2_{ab}$ in (\ref{52}) upon observing that $[\sigma^2_{ab}]^2\leq \sigma^2_{aa}\sigma^2_{bb}$ (Cauchy-Schwarz inequality), and hence for the variance of $M_x$ in (\ref{48}) (and similarly for $M_y$ and $M_z$).
+The same follows for the correlations $\sigma^2_{ab}$ in (\ref{52}) upon observing that $[\sigma^2_{ab}]^2\leq \sigma^2_{aa}\sigma^2_{bb}$ (Cauchy-Schwarz inequality), and hence for the variance of $M_x$ in (\ref{48}), and similarly for $M_y$ and $M_z$.
 Essentially, this reflects the common fact that quantum and statistical fluctuations become negligible for macroscopic observables.
 The main conclusion is that $\langle M_x^2\rangle_{\! t}$ can often be very well approximated by $\langle M_x\rangle^2_{\! t}$.